urielrodriguez/A-Star-Solver/README.md

 * The green square represents the starting point.
 * The red square represents the ending point.
 * The blue squares (displayed once the algorithms runs) represent the visited or explored tiles
+* The yellow squares (displayed once the algorithms runs) represent the path.

 #### Visualization Tool
 This project uses Pygame for visualization purposes.